viamrobotics/docs/docs/components/sensor/sensirion-sht3xd.md

 # SME: #team-bucket
 ---

-Configure a `sensirion-sht3xd` sensor to integrate a [Sensirion SHT3x-DIS temperature and humidity sensor](https://www.adafruit.com/product/2857) into your robot.
+Configure a `sensirion-sht3xd` sensor to integrate a [Sensirion SHT3x-DIS temperature and humidity sensor](https://www.adafruit.com/product/2857) into your robot:

-Configure a `sensirion-sht3xd` sensor as follows:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}